Schema#

 ];

-The following field definitions will show us how we can use Object
+The following field definitions will show us how we can use Object fields to index the above fields

-via multiple
+via multiple flags.

 <?php